 - Patients start with an initial 60–90-minute assessment appointment with the GDH Registered Nurse.

-- The second appointment is 60–90-minute assessment with the GDH Physician.
+- The second appointment is a two hour assessment with the GDH Physician.

 - Additional appointments may be required with the Physiotherapist (PT), Occupational Therapist (OT), Registered Nurse (RN), and/or Social Worker (SW).